bgoussen/odeGUTS/cran-comments.md

-## Resubmission
-This is a resubmission.
-In this version I have:

-* Identified the reference in the DESCRIPTION files as indicated (authors (year) <https:...>)

-* Written package and software names in the DESCRIPTION file in single quotes

-* Added the missing value fields in the corresponding .Rd files

-* Rewritten and unwrap the examples when possible.

 ## Test environments
 * windows Server 2019 10.0.17763 (on github-actions), R 4.1.0
 * macOS X 10.15.7 (on github-actions), R 4.1.0